magentabusiness/magentabusiness.github.io/docs/samples/digicom/energy-meter-monitoring-with-thingsboard-iot-plaƞorm.md

 ## Create a Dashboard

-ThingsBoard offers a powerful feature – the ability to create and customize interactive visualizations, also known as [Dashboards](/docs/{{docsPrefix}}user-guide/dashboards/){:target="_blank"}.
+IoT Hub offers a powerful feature – the ability to create and customize interactive visualizations, also known as [Dashboards](/docs/{{docsPrefix}}user-guide/dashboards/){:target="_blank"}.
 These dashboards are instruments for monitoring and managing your data and devices efficiently.

 Navigate to the "**Dashboards**" page through the main menu on the left of the screen.
 Click the "**+**" sign in the upper right corner of the screen, and select "**Create new dashboard**" from the drop-down menu.
 In the opened dialog, it is necessary to enter a dashboard title, description is optional.
 Click "**Add**".